in4lio/yupp/doc/python.md

 [**yupp**](https://github.com/in4lio/yupp/) is a lexical macro processor designed primarily to compensate for the lack of metaprogramming facilities in the C language.
-The macro processor allows us to program transformation of the source code, before compiling, in the functional style.
+This macro processor allows us to program transformation of the source code in the functional style. ...
 Equally well, **yupp** can be used with Python, since [PEP 263](https://www.python.org/dev/peps/pep-0263/) shows us the way to modify any source file before calling Python’s internal parser.

 First of all, you need to install [yupp package](https://pypi.python.org/pypi/yupp/):